saraspotey2-debug/Experiment-1/README.md

 # THEORY
 Python is a high-level, interpreted, and general-purpose programming language created by Guido van Rossum in 1991.
 It is designed to be simple, readable, and easy to learn, making it popular among beginners and professionals.

-1.TOPICS TO BE COVERED
+1. TOPICS TO BE COVERED
- 1. Python installation, IDLE/Pycharm/Jupiter Notebook
+   a)Python installation, IDLE/Pycharm/Jupiter Notebook
- 2. Variable and Data types
+   b)Variable and Data types
- 3. Input and Output
+   c)Input and Output
- 4. Operators
+   d)Operators
- 5. Conditional Statements (if,else,elif)
+   e)Conditional Statements (if,else,elif)
- 6. Loops(for,while)
+   f)Loops(for,while)
- 7. Functions
+   g)Functions
- 8. Basic Problem Sloving
+   h)Basic Problem Sloving

 2. Python Execution Modes-Interactive Mode-a)Commands are executed one line at a time, b)Immediate output is displayed, c)Useful for testing small code snippets and learning
 3. Variables and Identifiers-A variable is a named memory location used to store data values.
 Rules for Identifiers:
 •	Must start with a letter (A–Z, a–z) or underscore _
 •	Cannot start with a digit
 •	Case-sensitive
 •	Should not use Python keywords
-4. Data Types in Python
+5. Data Types in Python
 Python provides several built-in data types to store different kinds of data.
 Basic Data Types
 •	Integer (int): Whole numbers